 Hiring staff in-house for a large organization is a no-brainer.
-That’s often the preferred approach, especially as companies are not in favor of remote working, flexible hours, freelancing due to the lack of accountability and micromanagement.
+That’s often the preferred approach, especially as companies are not in favor of remote working, flexible hours, or freelancing due to the lack of accountability and micromanagement.

 That’s often applicable in departments that are already integral for the company.
 Business processes are in place, along with the right management hierarchy that could scale.

 Sometimes, there are business activities that are not a core part of the business.
 For example, a manufacturing organization may have a development team in-house building embedded software for their own warehouses or factories.
-That doesn’t mean that they have a web development team or an IT support department in-house taking care of that on a day-to-day.
+That doesn’t mean that they have a web development team or an IT support department in-house taking care of that day-to-day.

-Building a new department often requires hiring several staff members, a team leader, a project manager.
+Building a new department often requires hiring several staff members, a team leader, and a project manager.
 That also requires more office space available and spending a lot of time on HR, building the team from the ground, and ensuring that team members could work together.